Dose-Escalation Study Supports Phase 2 Development of BMS-986205 Plus Radiotherapy and Nivolumab in Glioblastoma

 Results from a phase 1 trial demonstrated that radiotherapy plus nivolumab and the IDO1 inhibitor BMS-986205 was generally well tolerated in patients with newly diagnosed IDH-wild-type glioblastoma, establishing a recommended phase 2 dose for further clinical evaluation.

-The combination was generally well tolerated across both treatment cohorts.
+The combination demonstrated a manageable safety profile across both treatment cohorts.
 Most treatment-emergent adverse events were attributed to radiotherapy, temozolomide, the underlying disease, or tumor progression.
-Among patients with MGMT-unmethylated disease, serious adverse events and treatment-emergent adverse events were predominantly low grade, with similar safety findings across the BMS-986205 dose-escalation cohorts.
-Dose-limiting toxicities consisted primarily of grade 3 transaminase elevations, which occurred in 2 patients treated with 50 mg of BMS-986205 and 3 patients treated with 100 mg.
-Malaise was observed only in the 50-mg cohort.
+Among patients with MGMT-unmethylated disease, treatment-emergent and serious adverse events were predominantly low grade and were generally consistent across the BMS-986205 dose-escalation cohorts.

-Based on the overall safety findings, investigators established 50 mg once daily as the recommended phase 2 dose of BMS-986205 in combination with radiotherapy and nivolumab for patients with MGMT-unmethylated glioblastoma.
+Based on the overall safety findings, investigators established 50 mg of once daily BMS-986205 as the recommended phase 2 dose in combination with radiotherapy and nivolumab for patients with MGMT-unmethylated glioblastoma.

 Source: